What Should I Do If I Find Mold in My Home?

 Generally, molds need a food source and moisture to grow.
 This could come from a number of sources, such as leaky pipes or appliance water feed hoses, leaky roof, landscape and drainage problems – even high humidity levels and low ventilation in bathrooms and showers.

 Be aware that standard homeowners insurance doesn’t cover water damage caused by “maintenance” problems.
 In addition, policies also exclude water damage caused by floods.
 A separate coverage must be purchased independently from your homeowners policy in order for you to be protected from flood damage.
 So, if one of these water or moisture problems results in mold, don’t expect your insurance company to run to your rescue as, in all likelihood, it won’t be covered by your policy.

 On the other side of the coin, standard homeowners policies do cover some types of sudden and accidental water losses.
-In fact, if you’ve purchase coverage for burst pipes, sewer back up or sump pump failure, you could be in good shape.
+In fact, if you’ve purchased coverage for burst pipes, sewer back up or sump pump failure, you could be in good shape.
 That said, some insurance companies have started to reverse their stance by specifically excluding or limiting coverage for mold that may result from the aforementioned causes – even if your policy was intended to cover the damage.

 However, in Illinois, according to the Illinois Department of Insurance, “if mold results from water damage following a covered fire or lightning loss, the mold damage would be covered, and the total of all damages, including the mold, is subject to the full policy limit.”